LukeSArnold/froggy-ware-CMD/README.md

 # froggy_ware

 Froggy Ware is a spotify to mp3 converter.
 As it stands now, Froggy Ware is only capable of converting public spotify playlists to mp3.
-The current version of Froggy Ware is only for MacOS, though future releases plan to cover Windows and Linux based machines.
+Froggy Ware currently requires certain external softwares (see *SETUP*) though future releases will bundle all processes into a single executable.

 ## DEPENDENCIES